LilithElina/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values

 We have seen in the preprocessing that there are values missing (NA) in the `steps` column, which we have excluded in the analysis steps done so far.
 Now we want to replace these NAs with real values to be able to include them in the analysis.
 The easiest way to do this - to impute these missing values - is using some kind of average as replacement.
-Since we have seen that there is great variablity in the number of steps taken across an average day, I would rather use the means of the five-minute intervals to replace the respective NAs, instead of daily averages, which would introduce a high number of steps also in the middle of the night.
+Since we have seen that there is great variability in the number of steps taken across an average day, I would rather use the means of the five-minute intervals to replace the respective NAs, instead of daily averages, which would introduce a high number of steps also in the middle of the night.

 ```r